Skip to content

 2. Match specificity to your group: colleagues get work-related clues, conference attendees get professional clues, party guests get personal and fun clues.

 3. Go to BingWow's card creator, enter your descriptors, and click "Create Card."
-BingWow randomizes which descriptors appear on each player's card, ensuring variety.
+Each player's card gets a different arrangement, ensuring variety.

 4. Click "Print Cards" to generate printable pages — one unique card per player.